Albert-Byrone/Blog/README.md

 # Description

-THis is a flask  application that allows  users to post,edit and delete blogs.It also allows the registered users to post comments on various posts.
+This is a flask  application that allows  users to post,edit and delete blogs.It also allows the registered users to post comments on various posts.

 ## Live Link